spriyam095/Hello-world-1/README.md

 # Hello-world
-This repository is about writing "Hello world" in different programming languages.
+This repository is not just about writing "Hello world" in different programming but also understanding the differences between them as you go on exploring each file!